keboola/developers-docs/integrate/storage/api/configurations.md

 ]
 {% endhighlight %}

-The important part is configuration id `sample-database-82`, which is required in the following examples.
+The important part is the configuration id `sample-database-82`, which is required in the following examples.

 ### Configuration Versions